What is an Equity Swap Contract?

 Equity swap contracts offer a great degree of flexibility; they can be customized to suit the needs of the parties participating in the swap contract.
 Essentially, equity swaps provide synthetic exposure to equities.

 Advantages of Equity Swap Contracts

-Equity swap contracts provide numerous benefits to the counterparties involved in derivative contracts, including:
+Equity swap contracts provide numerous benefits to the counterparties involved, including:

 1. Avoid transaction costs

 One of the most common applications of equity swap contracts is for the avoidance of transaction costs associated with equity trades.
 Also, in many jurisdictions, equity swaps provide tax benefits to the participating parties.

 2. Hedge against negative returns

 Equity swap contracts can be used in hedging risk exposures.
 The derivatives are frequently used to hedge against negative returns on a stock without forgoing the possession rights on it.
 For example, an investor holds some shares, but he believes that recent macroeconomic trends will push the stock price down in the short term, although he expects the stock to substantially appreciate in the long term.
 Thus, he might enter a swap agreement to mitigate possible negative short-term impact on the stock without selling the shares.

 Finally, equity swap contracts may allow investing in securities that otherwise would be unavailable to an investor.
 By replicating the returns from a stock through an equity swap, the investor can overcome certain legal restrictions without breaking the law.

 Similar to other types of swap contracts, equity swaps are primarily used by financial institutions, including investment banks, hedge funds, and lending institutions or large corporations.